Salvation Quiz

 30. Why will so many people be lost in the end?

-(It will be over deception of one kind or another.
-No person who was not deceived would ever be so foolish as to reject God’s ways.)
+It will be over deception of one kind or another.
+No person who was not deceived would ever be so foolish as to reject God's ways and stay in his sins.

-32. Is it possible to teach holy living and stress obedience and yet teach a license for immorality?
+32. Is it possible to claim to teach holy living and stress obedience and yet teach a license for immorality?

-(Yes.
-In fact, it often occurs much too often.
-The best way to know if a spiritual leader is doing this is to ask him if David or Peter lost their salvation when they sinned.
-If he says no or that he would have lost salvation if he didn’t repent, etc., such a person is indirectly saying we can commit adultery, murder and disown Jesus three times yet possess salvation.
-That is not real holiness preaching, but instead is a license for immorality.)
+Yes.
+In fact, it occurs much too frequently.
+The best way to know if a spiritual leader is doing this is to ask about the time when David and Bathsheba were in adultery.
+Also, ask about Peter and his denial of Christ!
+Did David and Peter lose their salvation when they sinned?
+If he says no or that he would have lost salvation if he didn't repent before he died, etc., such a person is indirectly saying we can commit adultery, murder and disown Jesus three times yet possess salvation.
+That is not real holiness preaching, but instead is a license for immorality.
+Such a teacher is dangerous and a snare to souls.

 33. Should we want salvation more than anything?

-34. Once one gets salvation, should he guard his soul to keep it pure and spiritually alive?
+34. Once one gets salvation, should he guard his soul to keep himself pure and spiritually alive?

-(Yes, especially since our soul is our most valuable possession and the devil is ever plotting to lead us astray somehow.)
+Yes, especially since our soul is our most valuable possession and the devil is ever plotting to lead us astray and devour us.

-(No!
+No!
 Absolutely not!
 We are living in a day of great deception.
 We must read the New Testament for ourselves to know the truth.
-Do not implicitly trust another to tell you want it says, even if it is someone you love and can trust in the natural.
+Do not implicitly trust another to tell you what it says, even if it is someone you love and can trust in the natural.
 That person might be sincerely wrong.
-Many are in hell now who just trusted what others taught them.)
+Many are in hell now who just trusted what others taught them.
+Joining them is your greatest danger.

 36. Why are there different views of what the Bible says about salvation?

-(There are various reasons, such as the unsaved not having the Holy Spirit to teach them and consequently being unable to understand God’s word.
-Another problem is, after a real salvation some are reading a translation which is not understandable or he is not considering the context of what has been written.)
+There are various reasons, such as the unsaved not having the Holy Spirit to teach them and consequently being unable to understand God's word.
+Another problem is, after a real salvation some are reading a translation which is often not understandable, like the KJV or he is not considering the context of what has been written.

-(It is wrong because the Bible shows it is wrong, even though many have been taught otherwise.
-The majority belief does not make something true!)
+It is wrong because the Bible shows it is wrong, even though many have been taught otherwise.
+The majority belief does not make something true!
+There are 1.2 billion Catholics throughout the world.
+Without question, their salvation beliefs about Mary and other things are also deadly.
+BTW, the mythical god of eternal security is on a par with the mythical Mary of Catholicism -- neither exist!

 38. How can I protect myself from religious deception?